A complete education for life

 We start our school day with self preparation followed by relaxation or sensory activities, which helps your child to be ready to learn, especially if they have had a long journey to school.

-In our primary department your child will spend most of their time with their own teacher and support staff.
-They are are also taught by specialists in PE, music and art.
+In our primary department pupils will spend most of their time with their own teacher and support staff.
+They are also taught by specialists in some subjects.

-In our secondary department, your child will stay with their tutor group for most of their daily lesson, and work with specialist subject teachers for their other lessons.
-Their support staff move with them to each lesson.
+In our secondary department, pupils will stay with their tutor group for most of their daily lesson, and work with specialist subject teachers for some lessons.
+Support staff move with them to each lesson.

 We teach all the academic subjects of the National Curriculum.
 Our long experience of teaching children with autism lets us deliver each subject in a practical and structured way that plays to your child’s strengths.
 Our students have a range of abilities and our high staffing levels mean we can provide small group teaching as well as individual support.

 Personal, Social, Health Education (PSHE) is an important part of our curriculum at every stage.
 Through it we introduce our students to life skills, and as your child enters Key Stage 3 they will learn about careers, work experience, and sex and relationship education with your consent.

 Many of our older students take qualifications such as GCSEs, BTECs and A levels.
 They can study technical, specialist and higher level subjects in a local school or college with our support, which means that they can choose from an extremely wide range of subjects and qualifications.